utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-text-to-speech.md

 We can leverage the Web Speech API, which uses the SpeechSynthesis interface.

-To have our computer talk to us, we must then make use of the `SpeechSynthesisUtterance` interface.
+To have our computer talk to us, we must then use the `SpeechSynthesisUtterance` interface.
-This basically translates to: speech request.
+This translates to: speech request.

-In this interface, we define the voice, language, and volume.
+In this interface, we define voice, language, and volume.

 It comes with the following elements: